msbfyi/msb-blog/src/now.md

 ### What I’m enjoying ♥️

-- 👻🎃 Spooky Season is upon us
+- 🎄❄️ The Holidays and the gathering of my community.

-Last Updated: October 4, 2023
+Last Updated: November 25, 2023